 Writing Tests for Schematron

 Developing a Schematron typically involves testing the Schematron using a set of sample XML.
 The sample set should include both XML that is valid — which the Schematron should pass, and XML that contains errors — which the Schematron should catch.
 This sample set must be maintained in addition to the Schematron itself.
 When changes are made to the Schematron, new sample XML should be added to test the changes, and the entire sample set should be used again to test the Schematron to verify that no regression defects have been introduced.
-The curation of a set of sample XML for a Schematron has been well described by Schwarzman (Schwarzman 2017).
+The curation of a set of sample XML for a Schematron is well described by Schwarzman (Schwarzman 2017).
 XSpec can assist with developing and maintaining a Schematron by providing a structure for organizing the sample XML associated with a Schematron and automatically executing the Schematron on the set of sample XML.

 The first step in creating an XSpec test for a Schematron schema is to create an XML file that adheres to the XSpec RelaxNG schema.
 The root element <x:description> should have an attribute @schematron that specifies the file path to the Schematron schema.
 For example,